 - Unbeknownst to him, his online “girlfriend” is no friend at all; she, or her handlers, have recorded the conversation.

-- They then extort money, threatening to release the video publicly if he doesn’t pay ransom.
+- They extort money from him, threatening to release the video publicly if he doesn’t pay ransom.

-Prevention is as simple as it is low tech: don’t say or do anything on camera (or anywhere online) that you wouldn’t want your mother – or the world – to find out.
+Prevention is as simple as it is low tech: don’t say or do anything on camera (or anywhere online) that you wouldn’t want your mother — or the world — to see.